 Patricia Folcarelli, RN, PhD | MITSS Board Chair

-Pat is the Interim Vice President of Health Care Quality at Beth Israel Deaconess Medical Center in the Silverman Institute for Health Care Quality and Safety.
+Pat is the Vice President of Health Care Quality at Beth Israel Deaconess Medical Center in the Silverman Institute for Health Care Quality and Safety.
 In this role she is responsible for Performance Assessment, Regulatory Compliance, Patient Safety, Patient Relations, Infection Control and Hospital Epidemiology, the Office of Professional Staff Affairs, Emergency Management and the Ethics Support Service.

 Pat has been at BIDMC for the past 29 years and has held roles as a clinical nurse and as the Director of Professional Practice Development and Sr. Director of Patient Safety.